kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-Deferred to the next iteration.
-First checks: confirm the conditions are present on the Node (`kubectl get node -o jsonpath`), confirm the gate is on for kube-controller-manager, and check the suppression metric.
+1. Confirm the conditions are present on the shutting-down Node:
+   `kubectl get node <name> -o jsonpath='{.status.conditions[?(@.type=="GracefulNodeShutdownInProgress")]}'`.
+   If absent, check that the gate is enabled on the kubelet and that `GracefulNodeShutdown` is active on the node (systemd-logind reachable, inhibitor lock held) — see kubelet logs for the shutdown manager.
+2. Confirm the gate is enabled on kube-controller-manager.
+3. Check that `daemonset_controller_shutdown_suppressed_pod_creations_total`
+   is incrementing during the shutdown; if it is not, the DaemonSet controller is not observing the conditions (informer lag or gate off).
+4. If conditions are stale `True` on a node that is not shutting down, delete them, and check whether the kubelet restarted (it should have cleared them at startup) or whether the Node Lifecycle Controller has processed the node.

 ## Implementation History

 - **2026-07:** Enhancement issue #6249 filed and scoped in WG Node Lifecycle;